Lagrange-Labs/docs/docs/lpn/operators/prerequisites.md

 - For testnet, this should point to Holesky testnet node (testnet network ran by Eigen)

-## Worker Repository
+### Worker Repository

-Now you're ready to download the worker repository that contains predefined configuration files to run the worker:
+Now you're ready to download the worker repository that contains predefined configuration files to run the prover:

 ```bash
 git clone https://github.com/Lagrange-Labs/worker.git